-Video: How to bake the perfect batch of triangular cookies for Purim—with homemade fruit filling
+Video: Bake the perfect batch of triangular cookies for the holiday—with homemade fruit filling

 Hamantaschen, Purim’s traditional triangular cookies, are relatively new to the Jewish gastronomic scene.
 They most likely originated in Bohemia, in what is now the Czech Republic, just two or three centuries ago.
 The earliest American recipe I could find for mohn maultaschen (poppy seed tartlets, which we would recognize as hamantaschen) was in 1889’s “Aunt Babette’s” Cookbook: Foreign and Domestic Receipts for the Household—published by Edward Bloch, who was from the Bohemian village of Grafenried.
 There aren’t that many ingredients, but that doesn’t stop bakers from having intense preferences; you’ll hear about mine in the video.
 However you make them, though, there’s one rule to follow: Save a few for yourself.

 Editor’s note: The recipe calls for 1 teaspoon of baking powder, not 1 tablespoon as indicated in the text of the video.

 Like this article?
 Sign up for our Daily Digest to get Tablet Magazine’s new content in your inbox each morning.

 You wouldn’t expect that the tractate on Shabbat would be the place to discuss circumcision.
 You’d be wrong.